"

 6.4 Barriers to Family Engagement

-Barriers to family engagement in early childhood education can significantly hinder the positive outcomes associated with strong partnerships between families and schools.
+Barriers to family engagement in early childhood education can significantly hinder the positive outcomes associated with strong partnerships between families and early childhood programs.
 These barriers can include factors such as language differences, cultural misunderstandings, fear of judgment related to limited time or resources, and negative past experiences with education.
 When families face these challenges, they may feel disconnected from their child’s school or unable to participate fully in their education.
 This can lead to decreased academic achievement, social-emotional difficulties, and a sense of alienation for both children and families.
-Overcoming these barriers requires a concerted effort from schools, families, and communities to create inclusive and supportive environments that foster meaningful family engagement.
+Overcoming these barriers requires a concerted effort from programs, families, and communities to create inclusive and supportive environments that foster meaningful family engagement.
+Table 6d summarizes common barriers to family engagement, provides real-world examples, and offers strategies educators can use to build more inclusive and supportive partnerships with families.

 1. Programs invite families to participate in decision-making and goal setting for their child.
 Programs invite families to actively take part in making decisions concerning their children’s education.
 Teachers and families jointly set goals for children’s education and learning both at home and at school.